wmdmark/syncmycode/readme.md

 This will check your source paths as well as recommend any changes that need to be made to your local `package.json` projects to support the synced libraries.

 You can also specify a different location for the sync config file by adding a `--config my-sync-config.json`.

+If you want to disable initial setup prompts (for updates to package.json and creating a VSCode workspace), pass `--skip` as an option.

 ## Additonal Tips